Help to live independently

 - what outcomes you want to achieve

-If you are not happy with the outcome of an assessment, you can ask us to review your situation again.
+If you are not happy with the outcome of our conversation, you can ask us to review your situation again.

 If you are still not happy, you can make a complaint.